 This resource explains under what circumstances a person on social assistance is expected to try to get support payments from someone who is or was their spouse or same-sex partner, or who is the other parent of their children, and what they are expected to do.
 It talks about how support payments affect benefits and what to do if support payments are late or not paid.

 This resource offers information to help parents who are dealing with child protection agencies.
 It outlines when an agency might contact a family, how to respond if contacted, what the agency might do, what to do if the agency takes a child away, and where to get help in many languages.

 This resource explains what a Continuing Power of Attorney for Property is, reasons to make one, and what can happen if you do not.
 Topics include how to make a Continuing Power of Attorney for Property, when an attorney can make decisions, the type of decisions they can make, and where to get forms, legal information, and help.

-This resource provides information on the Canada Pension Plan (CPP) disability pension for workers who can no longer work because of a physical or mental disability.
-Topics include who can get a disability pension, how to apply, other available benefits, and where to get help if refused.
+This resource provides information on the Canada Pension Plan (CPP) disability benefits for workers who can no longer work because of a physical or mental disability.
+Topics include who can get a disability benefit, how to apply, other available benefits, and where to get help if refused.

 This publication explains the legal rules for businesses that promise to "fix" or repair credit reports.
 It also explains why these services may often not be worth paying for, and suggests other ways for people to deal with credit and debt problems.

 Disclaimer: This site contains general legal information for people in Ontario, Canada.
 It is not intended to be used as legal advice for a specific legal problem.